 The guiding purpose of the organization is to advocate for the interests of women and girls.
-It expanded across the state, playing a role in the creation of governement committees to regulate child labor and promote social welfare.
+It expanded across Illinois since 1924, playing a role in the creation of state committees to regulate child labor and promote social welfare.
 In the 1950s, the AAUW adopted a neutral position on the Equal Rights Amendment; two decades later, however, it vigorously and persistently advocated its ratification.

 The AAUW-IL pursued these efforts through a variety of means, including media campaigns, lobbying of state legislators and officials, and scores of educational events at the branch and local level.

-In recent decades, the AAUW-IL has endeavored to regenerate its membership base by appeals both to younger and minority women college graduates.
+In recent decades, the AAUW-IL has endeavored to develop its membership base by appeals to both younger and minority women college graduates.
 Yet these measures were unable to stem long-term membership decline.
-As of 2008, the AAUW-IL had 2690 members in 48 branches, as compared to 5920 members in 81 branches in 1989, down from a height of 9000 members in 1975.
+As of 2008, the AAUW-IL had 2,690 members in 48 branches, as compared to 5,920 members in 81 branches in 1989, down from a height of 9,000 members in 1975.

-The Old Series contains records that came to the Library at different times.
+The 1983-1994 Accessions (Lots 1-7) contain records spanning from 1924 to 1992.
 Between 1983 and 1994, these records were inventoried in seven distinct lots.
-Although the records in each lot often overlap chronologically with records in other lots, material on any given topic can be located by using the "search" function within the combined inventory, attached here s a PDF file.
+Although the records in each lot often overlap chronologically with records in other lots, material on any given topic can be located by using the "find" function in the inventory.

 The 1996-2007 Accessions (Lots 8-13) contain records spanning the period from 1972 to 2008.
 These records include correspondence from organization presidents, minutes and reports from the executive and directorsÃ?ÃÂ¢?? boards, reports and memoranda from standing committees, including the politically influential Public Policy committee, and Association publications and convention materials.